Skip to main content

 Professor Johnson’s research and teaching areas include literature, theory and history of the Hispanophone, Francophone and Anglophone Caribbean and its diasporas; hemispheric American literature and cultural studies; the Age of Revolution in the extended Americas; and music and dance of the African Diaspora.

 She has been a mentor for the McNair program and the Undergraduate Faculty Mentor program.
-She has also served on over forty-five doctoral committees and her former students have gone on to various postdoctoral fellowships and to tenure-track jobs at institutions including the University of Oregon, the University of North Carolina, California State University, the College of William and Mary, the University of New Orleans, Brown University, Brigham Young University, the University of Arizona, Tulane University, MiraCosta College, East Stroudsburg University, Texas A &M, Palomar Community College, Yale University, and Florida International University.
-Currently on the Council of the Omohundro Institute for Early American History and Culture, she is the chair of the William and Mary Quarterly editorial board.
+She has also served on over forty-five doctoral and MFA committees and her former students have gone on to various postdoctoral fellowships and to tenure-track jobs at institutions including the University of Oregon, the University of North Carolina, California State University, the College of William and Mary, the University of New Orleans, Brown University, Brigham Young University, the University of Arizona, Tulane University, MiraCosta College, East Stroudsburg University, Texas A &M, Palomar Community College, the University of California, San Diego, Yale University, and Florida International University.
+She served on the Council of the Omohundro Institute for Early American History and Culture from 2018-2023 and was formerly the chair of the William and Mary Quarterly editorial board.
 She proudly hails from Baltimore City.

 Selected Courses: